MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/device-info/image-device-information-settings.md

 ms.author: maggies
 ---
 # Image device information settings for Power BI paginated reports
-  The following table lists the device information settings for rendering in IMAGE format.
+  The following table lists the device information settings for rendering in an image format in Power BI paginated reports.

 |Setting|Value|
 |-------------|-----------|